Health Nuisances Public Nuisances & Property Nuisances

 - Property nuisances are addressed by IC 32-30-6, with enforcement by the aggrieved party through their personal attorney.

 Health officials have no authority to address public or property nuisances.

 IC 16-20-1-25 provides:

 "A person shall not institute, permit, or maintain any conditions that may transmit, generate, or promote disease.
 A health officer, upon hearing of the existence of such unlawful conditions within the officer's jurisdiction, shall order the abatement of those conditions.
 The order must: be in writing if demanded; specify the conditions that may transmit disease; and name the shortest reasonable time for abatement.
 If a person refuses or neglects to obey an order issued under this section, the attorney representing the county of the health jurisdiction where the offense occurs shall, upon receiving the information from the health officer, institute proceedings in the courts for enforcement.
 An order may be enforced by injunction.
 If the action concerning public health is a criminal offense, a law enforcement authority with jurisdiction over the place where the offense occurred shall be notified."

 "A local department of health or local health officer may enforce the department's or officer's orders by an action in the circuit or superior court.
 In the action, the court may enforce the order by injunction.
 The county attorney in which a local department of health or local health officer has jurisdiction shall represent the local health department and local health officer in the action unless the county executive employs other legal counsel or the matter has been referred through law enforcement authorities to the prosecuting attorney."

-Thus, upon receiving a complain regarding a possible health hazard, it is the duty of the local health officer to investigate and to order its abatement if such is warranted.
-If such condition is thereafter permitted to exist, the local health officer shall refer enforcement to the county attorney.
+Thus, upon receiving a complaint regarding a possible health hazard, it is the duty of the local health officer to investigate and order its abatement if such is warranted.
+If such a condition is thereafter permitted to exist, the local health officer shall refer enforcement to the county attorney.